Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 Specifically, denote the training sets and test sets as $\mathcal{T_{\operatorname{r}}}$ and $\mathcal{T_{\operatorname{e}}}$, respectively, in which only the users and items that appear both in the training sets and test sets remain while the ones not satisfying the condition as well as the corresponding interactions between them are removed.
 Denote the observed rating on item $j$ by user $i$ in the test set as $r_{ij}$ and the predicted one as $\hat{r}_{ij}$.
 Then, MAE and RMSE are defined as

-Intuitively, MAE and RMSE quantify the overall deviation between $r_{ij}$ and $\hat{r}_{ij}$, where a smaller value indicates a better recommendation accuracy.
+Intuitively, MAE and RMSE can quantify the overall deviation between $r_{ij}$ and $\hat{r}_{ij}$, where a smaller value indicates a better recommendation accuracy.

-For a user $i$, denote the generated recommendation list containing the top $L$ predicted items in which the user might be most likely to be interested as $\mathcal{O}_i$; and denote the items that the user has interacted with within the test set as $\mathcal{S}_i$.
-Suppose there are $M$ users in the test set; then Precision and Recall are defined as
+For a user $i$, denote the generated recommendation list containing the top $L$ predicted items in which the user might be most likely to be interested as $\mathcal{O}_i$, and denote the items that the user has interacted with within the test set as $\mathcal{S}_i$.
+Suppose there are $M$ users in the test set.
+Then Precision and Recall are defined as

-For simulation experiments in this section, $L=50$.
-Intuitively, Precision and Recall quantify the hit rate of a recommendation list (i.e., in a recommendation list the proportion of items meeting a user's interacted items within the test set) in two different methods.
-A greater Precision or Recall indicates a better recommendation accuracy.
+where $L=50$ in experiments.
+Intuitively, Precision and Recall can quantify the hit rate of a recommendation list (\textit{i.e.}, in a recommendation list the proportion of items meeting a user's interacted items within the test set) in two different methods.
+A higher Precision or Recall indicates a better recommendation accuracy.

 Rank is a more fine-grain metric to evaluate the recommendation accuracy.
-For a user $i$, denote the Rank of each of his interacted item $j \in \mathcal{S}_i$ by $\displaystyle \operatorname{R_{ij}}=\frac{1}{\log_2 (p_j+2)}$ if item $j$ appears in $\mathcal{O}_i$, where $p_j$ is the ranking position of item $j$ in $\mathcal{O}_i$ that ranging from $0$ to $L$, and $0$ otherwise; then, the overall Rank of items in $\mathcal{T_{\operatorname{e}}}$ is defined as
+For a user $i$, denote the Rank of each of his interacted item $j \in \mathcal{S}_i$ by $\displaystyle \operatorname{R_{ij}}=\frac{1}{\log_2 (p_j+2)}$ if item $j$ appears in $\mathcal{O}_i$, where $p_j$ is the ranking position of item $j$ in $\mathcal{O}_i$ that ranging from $0$ to $L$, and $0$ otherwise.
+Then, the overall Rank of items in $\mathcal{T_{\operatorname{e}}}$ is defined as

-A greater overall Rank indicates a better recommendation accuracy.
+A higher overall Rank indicates a better recommendation accuracy.